 This hormone imbalance causes increased body fat, salt and fluid retention, depression, headaches and blood clotting.

-This is the reason we recommend that you use natural progesterone cream supplementation to solve most of your symptoms.
+This is the reason that you use natural progesterone cream supplementation to solve most of your symptoms.

 Another possibility for menopause spotting or menopause bleeding can be related to synthetic estrogen hormone replacement therapy or HRT.